Starting an Equal Vote Chapter

 A good space will work with a handful of people but has room for up to a dozen or two.
 Somewhere inviting where you can get a few tables together or reserve a private room is ideal.
 Libraries often have spaces that are good for larger groups.
 People's homes are another option if possible.
 If a remote meeting is a better fit and you'd like to host it on Zoom we can set that up for you.
 STAR Voting has a team Zoom account.

-Pick a few agenda items from this list: Go around and have everyone say their name and what inspired them to get involved, give an "Intro to STAR Voting" talk, show one of our videos, host a demo election using star.vote, offer t-shirts for sale, listen to guest speakers, talk about chapter goals, gauge interest around launching a ballot initiative, plan outreach efforts to local groups and politicians, decide if you'd like to make this a regular monthly or bi-weekly meeting.
+Pick a few agenda items from this list: Go around and have everyone say their name and answer a prompt question, like what inspired them to get involved.
+Then follow up with a couple activities.
+A few ideas include: an "Intro to STAR Voting" talk, show one of our videos, host a demo election using star.vote, offer t-shirts for sale, listen to guest speakers, talk about chapter goals, gauge interest around launching a ballot initiative, plan outreach efforts to local groups and politicians, decide if you'd like to make this a regular monthly or bi-weekly meeting.
 Make sure to take some pictures in the middle of your event when the most people are there!
+Also, make sure to keep the meeting or event interactive.
+Give people opportunities to share ideas, ask questions, and help make plans for your next chapters next steps.

 STEP 2:

 Create a Facebook event for your first meeting.
 To ensure that your event shows up on our event listings make sure to select "STAR Voting" and "Equal Vote" as co-hosts as well as any other coalition members.
-Represent.Us is a partner here in Oregon.
 Make sure to list your local chapter as a co-host and reach out to their chapter organizers to help promote it.
+Send your event link and content over to our staff and we'll get it on the website and in the calendar as well.

 STEP 3:

 Find people to invite!
-Reach out to us ([email protected]) to see if we have people signed up in your area.
+Reach out to our staff to see if we have people signed up in your area.
 Invite your friends, family, neighbors, and people from other local groups or organizations.
 When you invite people, ask them if they have ideas of where to find other like minded people.
 Build your network!

 STEP 4: